Bouncers, Doormen and Security Guards: You Are Security!

 Every company should have an emergency plan that takes into account the worst scenarios.
 The nightclub and bar industry have an added dynamic during an emergency that is unique: intoxicated people.
 There are going to be people in various stages of sobriety who may over react or who may not have the capacity to appreciate the nature of the danger.
 Have a plan.
 Practice the plan.

 These guidelines and suggestions are not intended to provide a club manager or security supervisor with a comprehensive security program for their specific bar or nightclub.
-These topics are intended to provide discussion points and considerations when mapping out a plan.
+These topics are intended to provide discussion points and considerations when mapping out a plan with the understanding that all plans should be revisited regularly.
 Use the services of your legal counsel and your insurance carrier to thoroughly review policies and procedures.
 Where possible, retain the services of a security consultant as another source of information.